MagaluCloud/magalu/mgc/cli/docs/object-storage/objects/copy-all.md

                              Use --filter=help for more details -h, --help                   help for copy-all
-    --src uri                Path of objects in a bucket to be copied (required) --storage-class enum     Copy objects to other storage classes (one of "", "cold", "cold_instant", "glacier_ir" or "standard") (default "")
+    --src uri                Path of objects in a bucket to be copied (required) --storage-class enum     Copy objects to other storage classes (one of "", "cold", "glacier_ir", "standard" or others...)
+                             Use --storage-class=help for more details (default "")
 ```

 ## Global Flags: